 Support for Pre-school Children

-We support children according to their communication needs adopting a virtual first approach.
-To achieve this we work with parents / carers, setting staff and other professionals.
+We support children according to their communication needs.
+We do this by working with parents / carers, nursery teachers, setting staff and other professionals.
+Together, we all, support young children with communication difficulties in early years settings.

 What happens during an assessment?